• Skip to main content

 For logs and discs, unwrap your cookie dough and leave them to thaw until they are soft enough to slice or cut out.
 Then bake them as usual and they should come out fresh.

-Meanwhile, for cookies that tend to spread too much, freezing cookies can be a great solution to their thin spread.
+On the other hand, for buttery doughs that tend to spread too much, freezing the dough before baking is a great way to reduce the spread.

 Best and Worst Types of Cookie Dough to Freeze